 Before I begin, I’d like to thank everyone who expressed support and condolences on the loss of my father-in-law.
 Our family has had quite a month of crisis and grieving.

 This weekend, my “regular” job directly conflicts with my coffee hours, but CM Jack Eaton has agreed to cover for me.
-If you have any concerns about items on our agenda or other city issues, I invite you to share them with Jack.
+If you have any concerns about items on the Ann Arbor City Council agenda or other City issues, I invite you to share them with Jack.